GeorgiKeranov/facebook-marketplace-bot/README.md

 # facebook-martketplace-bot
-Facebook marketplace bot that automatically removes or uploads item or vehicle listings from CSV File
+Facebook marketplace bot that automatically remove or upload listings from CSV File